2012–13 Gabala FC season

-The Gabala FC 2012–13 season is Gabala's eighth season and seventh Azerbaijan Premier League season.
+The Gabala FC 2012–13 season was Gabala's eighth season and seventh Azerbaijan Premier League season.
 They started the season under manager Fatih Kavlak, who was sacked on 24 September 2012 following a poor run of results and was replaced by Ramiz Mammadov.
-Mammadov was himself sacked on 2 April 2013 following 5 games without a win, with reserve team manager Luis Aragon taking over in a Caretaker role.
+Mammadov was himself sacked on 2 April 2013 following 5 games without a win, with reserve team manager Luis Aragon taking over in a caretaker role.
 Gabala also competed in the Azerbaijan Cup, entering at the Last 16 stage and beating Qaradağ before being eliminated in the Quarterfinals by Qarabağ.